w4bo/AA2526-unibo-mldm/slides/04-datapreparation.md

     1. Choose a significance level (e.g., SL = 0.05 with a 95% confidence).
     2. Fit a full model including all the features.
     3. Consider the feature with the highest p-value.
-        - If the p-value < SL terminate the process.
+        - If the p-value < SL, terminate the process.
-    4. Remove the feature which is under consideration.
+    4. Remove the feature that is under consideration.
     5. Fit a model without this feature.
 Repeat the entire process from Step 3.

 # Feature selection: Embedded strategy